May Inlet

-May Inlet is an Arctic waterway in Qikiqtaaluk Region, Nunavut, Canada.
+May Inlet is an Arctic waterway in the Qikiqtaaluk Region, Nunavut, Canada.
 It is a natural bay in Sir William Parker Strait by northern Bathurst Island.

 Geography

 Notable landforms include: Grant Point to the west; Dundee Bight to the south; Palmer Point, Stuart Bay, and Purcell Bay to the east; and several unnamed islands within the bay.
 Helena Island is to the north, outside the bay's mouth.